genesiscommunitysuccess/docs/docs/02_creating-applications/01_getting-ready-to-develop/01_running-applications/02_options/01_using-wsl.md

 ### Running Oracle from Docker

+To downloads and run the latest Oracle image, use the following command:

 ```
 docker run -tid --name genesis_oracle -p 1521:1521 -p 5500:5500 -e ORACLE_PWD=docker container-registry.oracle.com/database/express:latest
 ```

-This downloads and runs the latest Oracle image.
 You can find other Oracle images on the [Oracle container registry](https://container-registry.oracle.com/ords/f?p=113:1:104797711976252:::1:P1_BUSINESS_AREA:3&cs=3uRGdpwNnFZIRlaYazsfUdo_1_tog2-i94uJzqg9HztrVE-nWMEZAfgYBPWLL1CVjZXDqQmkSTjJoD7Vi5trxOQ).

 :::note
 The Oracle Docker image is ~12GB in size.
 Ensure that you have enough disk space to download the image.
 The Docker container for Oracle uses between 2-3GB or RAM at rest.
 Ensure you have enough RAM to run Oracle locally.
 :::

-The following steps are required to setup user accounts for your locally running Oracle instance.
+To set up user accounts for your locally running Oracle instance, follow the steps below:

 Firstly, enable SQL*Plus using the following command with the /nolog argument.
 This will allow us to open a connectionless command-line session.

 ```
 docker exec -it genesis_oracle bash -c "source /home/oracle/.bashrc; sqlplus /nolog"
 ```

-We then change the SYSTEM user to have a new password "genesis" which we can use to connect with.
-We also want to unlock the user.
+Change the SYSTEM user to have a new password "genesis", which you can use to connect with.

+To unlock the user:

 ```sql
 CONNECT sys AS sysdba;